 In accordance with TWDB rules, all relevant recommendations from the Drought Preparedness Council (DPC) were considered in the writing of this Chapter.
 The Texas Drought Preparedness Council is composed of representatives from multiple State agencies and plays an important role in monitoring drought conditions, advising the governor and other groups on significant drought conditions, and facilitating coordination among local, State, and Federal agencies in drought-response planning.
 The Council meets regularly to discuss drought indicators and conditions across the State and releases Situation Reports summarizing their findings.
 Additionally, the Council has developed the State Drought Preparedness Plan, which sets forth a framework for approaching drought in an integrated manner to minimize impacts to people and resources.
 The Plateau Region supports the ongoing efforts of the Texas Drought Preparedness Council and recommends that water providers and other interested parties regularly review the Situation Reports as part of their drought monitoring procedures.
-The Council provided three new recommendations in 2024 to all RWPGs which are addressed in this chapter.
+The Council provided two three new recommendations in 20192024 to all RWPGs which are addressed in this chapter.

-- The regional water plans and state water plan shall serve as water supply plans under drought of record conditions.
+- Follow the outline template for Chapter 7 provided to the regions by TWDB staff in April of 2019, making an effort to fully address the assessment of current drought preparations and planned responses, as well as planned responses to local drought conditions or loss of municipal supply. - The regional water plans and state water plan shall serve as water supply plans under drought of record conditions.
 The DPC encourages regional water planning groups to consider planning for drought conditions worse than the drought of record, including scenarios that reflect greater rainfall deficits and/or higher surface temperatures. - The DPC encourages regional water planning groups to incorporate projected future reservoir evaporation rates in their assessments of future surface water availability. - The DPC encourages regional water planning groups to identify in their plans utilities within their boundaries that reported having less than 180 days of available water supply to the Texas Commission on Environmental Quality during the current or preceding planning cycle.
-For systems that appeared on the 180-day list, RWPGs should perform the evaluation required by Texas Administrative Code Section 357.42(g), if it has not already been completed for that system.
+For systems that appeared on the 180-day list, RWPGs should perform the evaluation required by Texas Administrative Code Section 357.42(g), if it has not already been completed for that system. - Develop region specific model drought contingency plans for all water use categories in the region that account for more than 10 percent of water demands in any decade over the 50year planning horizon.